Industry News

 A Construction Kenya study has shown that daily dues for certificated artisans now range between Sh2,000 and Sh2,500 up from between Sh500 and Sh1,000 in 2012.
 Those operating in Nairobi, Mombasa, Kisumu and Nakuru charge more.

-Peter Maina, a Kiambu-based painter, told this writer that his services are in high demand and that he is able to negotiate at least Sh 2,000 per day.
+Peter Maina, a Kiambu-based painter, told this writer that his services are in high demand and that he can negotiate at least Sh 2,000 per day.

-To avoid situations where labourers work slowly at sites in order to delay completion of tasks, most developers are now demanding upfront quotation of charges as opposed to daily wages.
+To avoid situations where labourers work slowly at sites to delay the completion of tasks, most developers are now demanding upfront quotations of charges.
 This has, however, not lowered costs for builders as rising demand for workers has significantly raised wages.

 “We’re currently witnessing double-digit percentage wage inflation,” says Gerald Mungai, who is putting up a block of flats in Rwaka, Nairobi.